Gunasekaran-143/Git-Github/README.md

 # Git-Github
-Currently Learning about git and github integration with visualcode
+<! --Currently Learning about git and github integration with visualcode-->

+# git clone

 # To set your username, type and execute these commands:
 git config --global user.name "YOUR_USERNAME"   and